obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ### Version Skew Strategy

-Version handling of Drivers will happend through the kubelet plugin framework.
-We will use semantic versions starting from alpha for the driver and update according to graduation process.
+Version handling of Drivers will happened through the kubelet plugin framework.
+We will use semantic versions starting from alpha for the driver and update according to graduation process(similar approach to device plugins and DRA).
 <!--
 If applicable, how will the component handle version skew with other components?
 What are the guarantees?
 Make sure this is in the test plan.